 Okay, so now you have an understanding of the modern gasoline engine and how it works.
 You know more than most people out there!
-(Ain’t you SMART!) (if you haven’t read Post 1-The Basics, please do so now.)
+(Ain’t you SMART!) (if you haven’t read Post 1-Basic flows within a Gasoline Engine, please do so now.)

 There are TONS of stuff you can do to your engine in the quest for better fuel efficiency.
 But what are they and what are the effects of them?
 The answer to that question lies in the technology you’re applying.
-Here, we are only going to be dealing with The Gadgetman Groove and what it does.
+Here, we are going to deal with Wave-Form Technology (as created by the Gadgetman Groove) and its effects on fluid flows.

 “What is it?” is vastly easier to answer than “What does it DO?” when you’re talking about a computer-controlled engine because every manufacturer has their own protocols and their own management system.
 Even this is unpredictable, because about every two years, they change their ECU’s.
 And THAT changes EVERYTHING.